ARCHIVE WAX SALES EMAIL

 RESONANT SPACES TOUR - 2006

-An Arika commission to create site-specific pieces in 6 unusual and extreme acoustics in the Orkney Islands and Scotland.
+An Arika commission to create site-specific pieces in 6 unusual locations in the Orkney Islands and Scotland.
+Photos.

 OYA STONE MOUNTAIN - Utsonomiya City, Japan